brendansingerman/MyMusicBox/README.md

   Run 'npm install'

   ## Usage
-  Install the npm packages then run "npm run develop"
+  Install the npm packages then run 'npm run develop'

   ## License
   This project is under the ISC license.